The average press release gets ignored by 99% of journalists.

 Influencer stacking.

-Essentially, instead of sending media requests for interviews to the big whales like Ferriss, you target low-tier influencers.
-Think of people who have some authority, but not enough to be inaccessible.
+Instead of sending media requests for interviews to the big whales like Ferriss, you target low-tier influencers.
+Think of people with some authority, but not enough to be inaccessible.

-Once you land media interviews or roundup quotes from them, mention these media requests when trying to get access to higher-tier influencers.
+Once you land media interviews or roundup quotes from them, mention these media requests when trying to access higher-tier influencers.

-Repeat the process in a timely manner until you reach the influencer you want to target.
+Repeat the process until you reach the influencer you want to target.

 This process helped me get quotes from people like Paul Scoble and Chris Messina:

 If you’re going to use this media relations strategy, make sure to change your content approach based on the influencer’s authority and availability.
-You can likely ask a low-tier influencer to appear on a 30-minute podcast or Skype video interview.
+For example, you can ask a low-tier influencer to appear on a 30-minute podcast or Skype video interview.

 Busier influencers, however, won’t have enough time for a 30-minute appearance unless you’re already well-known yourself.
 Ask such influencers for quotes for a roundup instead.

-Once you create your content, make sure to run some Facebook ads on it.
+Once you create your content, run some Facebook ads on it.
 Your goal is to drive traffic to the influencer’s site as a way to say “thanks” for their contribution.

 If influencers see that the content is popular, they’re more likely to return the favor by promoting you.